sftcd/happykey/README.md

               don't want it to (sorry about that;-)
             - If a PSK mode is used, both pskid "-n" and psk "-s" MUST be supplied
+            - For auth or pskauth modes, provide both public and private keys

 There's a bit of (unfinished) doxygen-generated documentation of the [API](hpke-api.pdf).